sirc110824/Django-project/README.md

 # python-project
-my python project for the course python 101
+my python project for the course Django 101